KP-SAM Chiron: History

-The KP-SAM Chiron was created to protect ROK troops in the forward area, which started in 1995 under the direction of LIG Nex1.
+The KP-SAM Chiron was created to protect ROK troops in the forward area, which started in 1995 under the direction of NEX1 Future (now LIG Defense & Aerospace).
 In late 2003, the delivery of the Igla SAMs from Russia in payment for Russian debts to Korea appear to have solved the problem momentarily.
 The KP-SAM began production in 2004 with extended trials in early 2005.

 In late 2005, the KP-SAM entered service with the South Korean Army, after being in development for nearly 8 years.
 The South Korean Army has ordered some 2000 units to be delivered in the near future.

 In 2011, the KP-SAM was proposed to the Indian military for potential export.
 It was being marketed in 2012 for India's modernization of their VSHORAD system, competing with the RBS 70, the Starstreak, the Mistral-2 and the SA-24.

-In November 2012, Peru announced that they will purchase the Chiron alongside 108 missiles and three TPS-830KE radar under a $USD 43 million defense contract.
+In November 2012, Peru announced that they will purchase the Chiron alongside 108 missiles and three TPS-830KE radar under a US$43 million defense contract.
 However, the deal was called off in May 2013 over problems on paying for the contract.

 In 2014, Indonesia bought the KP-SAM for integration with the Skyshield 35 mm anti-aircraft system.
 It was previously shown at the Indo Defence 2014 exhibition.

 In 2021 it is reported that failure rate of the KP-SAM was at 24% due to aging inventory that has been improperly stored along lacking proficiency with the system by its operators.